Editor’s Note: Originally published in June 2012, this article was updated in May 2017 for accuracy and relevance.

 Climb north from the Columbia River into the golden, windswept hills of Lyle, and you’ll find an idyllic piece of farmland.
 This is Syncline Winery, where the rustic tasting room and the adjacent vineyards might just be the best picnic spot in the Gorge.
 Owners James and Poppie Mantone focus on Rhône wines like syrah, roussanne, and viognier, while mixing in rarer finds like the spicy, Old World–style mourvèdre, and produce some of the region’s most critically acclaimed bottles.
 You’ll want to snag at least one for your picnic.

-Consider this stately 1910 Dutch Colonial house a one-stop shop for all things Gorge.
-Longtime residents Camille Hukari and Jerry Tausend converted their appropriately named “White House”—set on 31 acres of U-cut flower fields and pear and heirloom apple orchards—into a Gorge wine-tasting hub six years ago.
-The couple pours tastes from 40 of the region’s wineries and sips from two of its microbreweries amid a veritable Gorge art gallery brimming with local painters’ and photographers’ work.
-If you’re still hankering for more vino after circumnavigating the sprawling property, head around back and check out the tasting room serving exclusively Viento wines.
+Consider this stately 1908 Dutch Colonial house a one-stop shop for all things Gorge.
+Longtime residents Camille Hukari and Jerry Tausend converted the first floor of the appropriately named “White House”—set on 31 acres of U-cut flower fields and pear and heirloom apple orchards—into a Gorge wine-tasting hub, pouring tastes from more than 25 of the region’s wineries along with local ciders and craft beers.
+The house is also a veritable Gorge art gallery brimming with local painters’ and photographers’ work.
+If you’re still hankering for more vino after circumnavigating the sprawling property, head around back and check out the tasting room's Viento wines.
 Consider it dessert.